 Harder Kulm Lookout in Interlaken

-Interlaken is the largest town in the Grindelwald region and today you are going to get your chance to see it.
+Interlaken is the largest town in the Grindelwald region, and today, you are going to get your chance to see it.
 From Grindelwald Terminal, board the train to Interlaken for the incredible views of Harder Kulm.
 Located at 1322 m above sea level, Harder Kulm is the towering mountain over Interlaken.
 The 100-year-old funicular railway is a treat to ride up the mountain.
 Make sure you take a seat right at the back of the funicular for views looking down all the way up. (take the front on the way down).

 At Harder Kulm, there is a hiking and a scenic lookout platform that overlooks Eiger, Mönch, and Jungfrau.
 You’ll also have a great view of the twin lakes of Interlaken, Lake Brienz, plus Lake Thun.
 While you are up there, have your dinner at the Panorama Restaurant.
 If you haven’t done so yet in Switzerland, now is the time for that genuine Swiss fondue.
 For more information on Harder Kulm, visit their website.

-After you have taken in the views and have had a hearty cheese-filled dinner, spend the evening in Interlaken where you can stroll the waterfront of the Aare River.
-From here you can make your way back to the Romantik Hotel Schweizerhof where you left your bags two days earlier to check-in for your final night in Grindelwald.
+After you have taken in the views and have had a hearty cheese-filled dinner, spend the evening in Interlaken, where you can stroll the waterfront of the Aare River.
+From here, you can make your way back to the Romantik Hotel Schweizerhof, where you left your bags two days earlier to check in for your final night in Grindelwald.

 How To Get Around Grindelwald

-Getting Around the Jungfrau Reason
+Getting Around the Jungfrau Region

 The Jungfrau Travel Pass is an excellent way to explore the Jungfrau Region as it offers unlimited travel on the network of transportation in the region.
 It is available for three, four, five, six, or eight consecutive days, and it includes travel to many popular attractions in the region.